rosalinddeibert/grafana/README-PSIPHON.md

 - Change App Title on login page to 'Psiphon Data Engine' instead of Grafana.
 - Remove footer links from login page.
 - Remove overlay box that doesn't work with light background to look better with our custom content.
+- Shift login box higher up on page so it looks better with background image.

 ## Change website functionality for our requirements